PropicSignifi/DevOps/README.md

 directory for the deployment.
 If the `Query.cls-meta.xml` file is missing, the deployment will fail.

+The arguments can be auto completed.

 ### dev runtest [test\_classes ...]

 Execute unit tests.
 If `test_classes` is provided, it will execute all test code within those classes.
 Otherwise, it will execute all test code in all classes.

+The arguments can be auto completed.

 ### dev query \<soql\_expression\>